WTT Junior Nationals

 The Maureen Connolly Brinker Team Spirit Award is presented to the one team in the WTT Junior Nationals that exemplifies Maureen Connolly’s legendary love of the game, her competitive spirit, her commitment to fair play and her respect and high regard for others.
 The Maureen Connolly Brinker Tennis Foundation provides a $1,000 grant to be used for travel expenses for the team that wins the Maureen Connolly Brinker Team Spirit Award.

-Team Hawaii (pictured above) won the Maureen Connolly Brinker Team Spirit Award in 2017 which is voted on by coaches, players and tournament officials for a team’s outstanding sportsmanship and camaraderie.
+The New England Yellow Jackets (pictured above) won the Maureen Connolly Brinker Team Spirit Award in 2018 which is voted on by coaches, players and tournament officials for a team’s outstanding sportsmanship and camaraderie.

 Katherine Willette Leadership Scholarship